Who we are

 The health and social care system is facing significant pressures due to the Covid-19 outbreak.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
 Information will also be vital in researching, monitoring, tracking and managing the outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.

 Existing law which allows confidential patient information to be used and shared appropriately and lawfully in a public health emergency is being used during this outbreak.
 Using this law the Secretary of State has required NHS Digital; NHS England and Improvement; Arm’s Length Bodies (such as Public Health England); local authorities; health organisations and GPs to share confidential patient information to respond to the Covid-19 outbreak.
 Any information used or shared during the Covid-19 outbreak will be limited to the period of the outbreak unless there is another legal basis to use the data.
-Further information is available on gov.uk here and some FAQs on this law are available here.
+Further information is available on gov.uk here.

 During this period of emergency, opt-outs will not generally apply to the data used to support the Covid-19 outbreak, due to the public interest in sharing information.
 This includes National Data Opt-outs.
 However, in relation to the Summary Care Record, existing choices will be respected.
 Where data is used and shared under these laws your right to have personal data erased will also not apply.
 It may also take us longer to respond to Subject Access requests, Freedom of Information requests and new opt-out requests whilst we focus our efforts on responding to the outbreak.